[wd_asp id=1]

 Which is the Best File Format for eCommerce Images?

-GIF (Graphics Interchange Format) is a lossless image compression format best suited for uncomplicated images like graphics and animations.
-Its support for a limited colour spectrum results in lower quality compared to JPEG.
+GIF, a lossless format suited for simple graphics and animations, supports a limited color spectrum, resulting in lower quality compared to JPEG.

-PNG (Portable Network Graphics), a lossless image compression format, extends a more expansive colour range than GIF, albeit with larger file sizes that can impact load speed.
+PNG, another lossless format with a broader color range than GIF, comes with larger file sizes that can impact load speed.

 An example of a JPEG File